Homeland Security: Master of Science Degree

 John Vocino is currently a Senior Analyst for the U.S. Government Accountability Office (GAO) in the Homeland Security and Justice division, as an expert on emergency management issues.
 In addition, he served a congressional detail to the U.S. Senate’s Homeland Security and Governmental Affairs Committee, supporting the Committee’s oversight of issues such as Superstorm Sandy and disaster management in the National Capital Region.
 Prior to joining the GAO, he served as a county planner and project administrator for St Bernard Parish, Louisiana, where he was St. Bernard’s first emergency management planner and helped develop the first hurricane evacuation plans for the 10 parishes that make up southeastern Louisiana.

 Ambassador Curtis Ward, Esq., former ambassador of Jamaica to the United Nations, is an expert in national and international security law and policy; counter-terrorism legal and operational capacity assessments and solutions; international sanctions; rule of law and governance and geopolitical strategy analyses.
 As ambassador, he served for two years on the UN Security Council.

 UDC’s Homeland Security program prepares students for employment or advancement at government agencies such as FEMA, FBI, the Department of Homeland Security, and Immigration and Customs Enforcement.
 Graduates enter the workforce with a competitive advantage that allows them to pursue careers in today’s most in-demand fields such as:

 - International Peacekeeping

-You may also find a career in the private sector, including the burgeoning field of continuity of operations and planning for businesses, or with non-academic research bodies, and international non-governmental organizations.
-You may also pursue a Ph.D. in a related field such as international affairs or global studies.
+Graduates may also pursue careers in the private sector, non-academic research bodies, and international non-governmental organizations.
+They may also pursue a Ph.D. in a related field such as international affairs or global studies.

 - Register with Firebird Jobs to learn about job opportunities in homeland security